Why Volunteer to Judge?

 Looking for a way to find out more about technical writing or online development?
 Want to see the latest and greatest in your profession?
 If you have experience in writing, editing, or developing documentation or you have experience with artistic design of technical illustrations, photographs, posters, or packaging, you can participate in our annual competition judging.
 As you well know, judging helps you gain new ideas and lets you discuss writing, editing, and design issues with communicators outside of your immediate work circle.

 Chapter membership and extensive experience with judging are not requirements.
 All judges go through a brief training session, and more experienced judges on each team provide guidance.

-What Does a Judge Do?On Saturday, November 15, 2014, from 8:30 a.m. to 4:30 p.m., the day begins with judges' training.
+What Does a Judge Do?On Saturday, October 24, 2015, the day begins at 8:30 am with judges' training.
 We'll talk about what to consider as you evaluate an entry and how to give the most helpful feedback.
 And as we evaluate an entry together, you'll get an idea of how to work as a group and decide on an award.

 Each team will judge the entries and decide awards by the end of the afternoon.
 Judges will evaluate entries in the context of the entry's stated purpose.
 You examine the content, structure, and design of each entry, and might decide on an award based on the individual entry's strengths and weaknesses and how well it fulfills its purpose.